-It can't be easier.
-Corn porridge has advantages: it is easily digestible and gluten-free, a source of slow carbohydrates that saturates for a long time.
-Of the minuses - not the richest mineral filling (compared to buckwheat, quinoa and oatmeal).
-For 100% benefit, we improve any porridge - with greens, vegetables, berries and fruits.
-In the case of corn - we add a little fiber “from the outside”, good butter for healthy fats and Parmesan for creaminess, texture and flavor.
+It couldn't be easier.
+Corn porridge has its advantages: it is easily digestible, gluten-free, and a source of slow carbohydrates that keep you feeling full for a long time.
+The downside is its relatively low mineral content compared to options like buckwheat, quinoa, or oatmeal.
+To maximize its benefits, we enhance any porridge with greens, vegetables, berries, or fruits.
+For corn porridge specifically, we recommend adding some extra fiber, high-quality butter for healthy fats, and Parmesan for creaminess, texture, and flavor.

 - 1/2 cup of the largest ground corn grits